legal resources necessary to hold negligent facilities accountable.

 The investigator said that "this deficient practice is likely to affect all forty-two residents identified in the Census List provided by the Director of Nursing on January 2017."
 The surveyor stated that "if the facility is not ensuring that expired medications are unavailable to be administered, then residents could likely receive medications that have lost potency, resulting in decreased effectiveness."

 If your loved one suffered injury or harm while residing at Raton Nursing and Rehabilitation Center, call the New Mexico nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 law offices now.
 Our network of attorneys fights aggressively on behalf of Colfax County victims of mistreatment living in long-term facilities including nursing homes in Raton.

 Our team of skilled senior resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, staff members and other residents that caused your loved one's harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your case now to ensure your rights are protected.

-Our law firm accepts every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
+Our network of attorneys accepts every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.
 We provide each client a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your losses.
 All information you share with our law offices will remain confidential.